Case Studies:

 Summary

-Cerveceria Costa Rica , a local brewery, and Heredia city water utility (ESPH) pay neighbouring landowners to manage their forests in accordance with the Forest Stewardship Council (FSC) certification.
-The minimum area eligible is 2 ha, so in theory the scheme should benefit smallholders.
-In practice however, the main recipients of payments are it wealthy landowners with second homes in the area.
+Cerveceria Costa Rica, a local brewery, and Heredia city water utility (ESPH) pay neighbouring landowners to manage their forests in accordance with the Forest Stewardship Council (FSC) certification.
+The minimum area eligible is two hectares, so in theory the scheme should benefit smallholders.
+In practice however, the main recipients of payments are wealthy landowners with second homes in the area.
 The agreement is facilitated by the National Forestry Fund (FONAFIFO) and the local NGO FUNDECOR.

 Maturity of the initiative